Overview

 Treatment

-The medical treatment of choice is ursodeoxycholic acid (UDCA), with doses of 1 gram per day.
-Several trials have demonstrated that compared with placebo, UDCA improved pruritus and liver enzymes and enabled delivery to occur closer to term.[24]
-Cholestyramine may be used to reduce pruritus in total divided doses of 10-12 g/day, but it is less effective than UDCA and has more side effects.[25, 26]
+The medical treatment of choice is UDCA, with doses of 1 g/day.
+A Cochrane review found that UDCA improves pruritus over placebo, [37] and some trials have demonstrated improvement in levels of liver enzymes as well as shown enablement of delivery to occur closer to term.
+[38] Cholestyramine may be also used to reduce pruritus in total divided doses of 10-12 g/day, but it is less effective than UDCA and has more side effects.
+[39, 40]

-Fetal mortality in patients with ICP has been recorded to be as high as 11%,[27] and the cause of mortality is still unknown.
+Fetal mortality in patients with ICP has been recorded to be as high as 11%, [41] and the cause of mortality is still unknown.
 Fetal mortality does not seem to be due to chronic uteroplacental insufficiency, but rather to an acute anoxic injury.
-Some believe that meconium, which complicates up to 45% of these pregnancies, causes umbilical vein constriction leading to fetal death and hypoxia.
+Some believe that meconium, which complicates up to 45% of these pregnancies, causes umbilical vein constriction, thereby leading to fetal death and hypoxia.
 The cause of increased meconium passage remains unknown.
 Animal studies have demonstrated that high maternal bile acid levels increase colonic motility in sheep, but the level of bile acids in maternal or umbilical cord serum does not seem to correlate with the rate of meconium stained fluid.

-Once-weekly nonstress tests are a common method of fetal surveillance, often begun at 34 weeks gestation or as soon as the diagnosis of ICP is made, but these are not necessarily a good predictor for fetal outcome.[28]
-With active management of ICP (including maternal record of fetal movement, once-weekly nonstress tests starting at 34 weeks with a contraction stress test if the nonstress test is nonreactive), no increased rate of perinatal mortality versus control exists.
-Again, all but one fetal death in the treatment group occurred within a week of a reactive nonstress test.[27]
-Delivery is recommended when fetal lung maturity is confirmed.
-Although no consensus exists regarding when to begin testing for fetal lung maturity, one study demonstrated good fetal and neonatal outcome with amniocentesis for fetal lung maturity at 36 weeks.[29]
+Once-weekly nonstress tests are a common method of fetal surveillance, often begun at 34 weeks of gestation or as soon as the diagnosis of ICP is made, but these are not necessarily a good predictor of fetal outcome.
+[42] With active management of ICP (including maternal record of fetal movement, once-weekly nonstress tests starting at 34 weeks with a contraction stress test if the nonstress test is nonreactive), no increased rate of perinatal mortality versus control exists.
+In a study, all but one fetal death in the treatment group occurred within 1 week of a reactive nonstress test.
+[41]

 Prognosis